White Collar Crime

 If you have been charged with a white collar crime in the Columbus, Ohio area, contact the Joslyn Law Firm.
 Brian Joslyn of the Joslyn Law Firm is an experienced and knowledgeable criminal defense attorney who can help you find the best possible outcome in your situation.

-Call the Joslyn Law Firm at (614) 444-1900 for a free consultation today about your alleged white collar offense in Franklin County and the surrounding areas of Ohio.
+Call the Joslyn Law Firm for a consultation today about your alleged white collar offense in Franklin County and the surrounding areas of Ohio.

 Ohio Economic Crime Information Center